ezesuthering/Vue-realtime-data-AWS-SNS-SQS/README.md

 # Code Challenge

+Vue Js application using Vuex, Vue Router, Vuetify, PWA Support, SQS-Consumer and AWS-SDK.
+It provides realtime data in the UI without refreshing the browser.
+The data is a message that its published by the SNS (Simple Notification Service) to a SQS (Simple Queue Service).
+The Client its long polling the queue so its notified when a new message its available.
+And when it is the message is processed by the application in realtime.

 Must exists an AWS Account with one topic configured on SNS service.
 Its mandatory to be subscribed to this topic with a SQS (Standard not FIFO).

 ## Run app locally